Toronto East (provincial electoral district)

 Toronto East, also known as East Toronto, was a provincial riding that was created in Toronto, Ontario when the country of Canada was established in 1867.
 At the time Toronto was divided into two ridings, East Toronto and West Toronto.
 In 1886, these ridings were dissolved and a combined riding of the entire city was created which elected three members.
 In 1894 this riding was split into four parts of which Toronto East was one.
 It occupied the eastern part of the old city of Toronto.
 From 1908 to 1914 it elected two members to the legislature.
-In 1914 the riding was abolished and reformed into two new ridings called Toronto Southeast and Riverdale.
+They were each elected in separate first-past-the-post election contest.